 Jesse Awenus, Msc PT 2010

-Our students have the opportunity to access dynamic networks and diverse and exciting placements across Canada and internationally.
-As well inter-professional educational experiences are woven throughout the program.
-Upon graduation, you will become eligible to take the Canadian Physiotherapy Competency Examination.
-Following successful completion, you are eligible to become registered with any of the provincial or territorial regulatory bodies for physiotherapy.
+Our students have the opportunity to access dynamic learning environments and diverse and exciting clinical placements across Canada and internationally.
+Inter-professional educational experiences are woven throughout the program.
+Upon graduation, students become eligible to take the Canadian Physiotherapy Competency Examination that allows them to become registered with any of the provincial or territorial regulatory bodies, and become a practicing physiotherapist.

 Career paths – employment opportunities

 - Hospitals and rehabilitation centres

 - Outpatient clinics

 - Private practices

 - Children’s treatment centres and school health programs